BZIvanov/Learning-SQL/SQL/relationships.md

 );
 ```

-This way when we add record to the orders table we have to provide valid id which exists in the customers table, otherwise we get error.
+This ensures that each order references a valid customer, otherwise we get error.

 ---